Enalean/tuleap-documentation-en/languages/en/user-guide/frs.rst

 Processor List Administration
 ------------------------------

-Project admins and file admins can manage the processor list per project.
+Project admins or user groups who have write files permissions can manage the processor list per project.
 The processor is an (optional) attribute of a released file.
 Depending the project or working domain, you could be interested in adding processors to the existing list.
 To do it, follow the admin link "Manage processors" of the Delivery Manager.
 Then, you have the list of